drewgom/p2pnetwork/README.md

 ## Design

 ## Tools
-- I used the package [Scapy](https://scapy.net) to write an algorithm that can detect what other computers on my local network are going to be peers.
+- I used the package [Scapy](https://scapy.net) to write an algorithm that can detect what other devices are on my network
+- I used BSD sockets to establish connections between nodes because they are implemented in [Python's socket library](https://docs.python.org/3/library/socket.html), and so I figured it would be a library that had a lot of documentation already

 ## Resources Used